 The most essential part of a switch are the poles and throws.
 In using a switch for your project, better to know first how many individual circuits you want your switch to control and if you want the switch to control more than one channel simultaneously.
 As such, you will need to understand the pole and throw of each type of switch.

 A “pole” basically means the number of circuits that can be attached and controlled with a switch.
 A single-pole switch can be used to turn on and off a single circuit, while a three-pole switch can control three circuits, and so on.
 Further, a “throw” means the number of points a pole can connect to the switch.
-For a more detailed discussion on this, check out this article.
+For a more detailed discussion on this, check out our Complete Guide to Electronic Switches article.

 Here is a schematic diagram of a single pole, single throw (SPST) switch: